jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 // continue doing other things
 ```

-How cool is this\!
+How cool is this!
 We can create a concurrent block of logic with a function and
-a single keyword\!
+a single keyword!
 Believe it or not, that’s all you need to know to start
 goroutines.
 There’s a lot to be said regarding how to use them properly,
 synchronize them, and organize them, but this is really all you need to know to
 begin utilizing them.
 The rest of this chapter goes deeper into what goroutines